bpowers/goembed/README.md

 similar kernel, but if you run into issues I am happy to look into them.

-Similarly, I've tried to keep Linux-specific functionality in *_linux.go files, I would hope that this code would be easy to port to BSD, but I don't have plans to do that personally in the near future unless there is a lot of demand.
-Patches welcome ;)
+The idea is that other systems (like the BeagleBoard) could implement GPIO, SPI, and friends and live in `arch/beagleboard`, etc.  Switching deployment targets would simply require updating some consts that represent which functionality is on which IO pins, and changing the import at the top of `main.go`.

 license
 -------

-gorpi is offered under the MIT license, see LICENSE for details.
+goembed is offered under the MIT license, see LICENSE for details.